-We have received and will read a copy of the North River School Handbook.
-In addition, we acknowledge and agree that the student and parent/guardian will abide by the provisions incorporated in the handbook.
+We are aware that the North River School Handbook is on the North River School website and will read this document (http://northrivercollaborative.org/north-river-school/).
+We acknowledge and agree that the student and parent/guardian will abide by the provisions incorporated in the handbook.
+These provisions also include: